d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   While creating the hamburger menu I struggled a lot with a certain bug.
 I was able to format the menu but could not manage to get the menu to open.
 I struggled with this for a long time until an online blog I was reading suggested moving the script tag to after where the element is declared.
 I moved the script tag to the bottom of the html page and the hamburger menu began to work without any issues.

+  I tried to create a pair of buttons on the index page with class to action of Find Out More and Contact Us.
+I nested an anchor tag within the button but this did not pass html validation.
+I searched on [stack overflow](https://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5) and found a solution.
+In the end I opted to keep the a tag and style it with CSS to resemble a button.

 ### Validator Testing